lordmulder/Replace/README.txt

-  -i  Perform case-insensitive matching for the characters 'A' to 'Z' -s  Single replacement; replace only the *first* occurrence instead of all -a  Process input using ANSI codepage (CP-1252) instead of UTF-8 -b  Binary mode; parameters '<needle>' and '<replacement>' are Hex strings -v  Enable verbose mode; prints additional diagnostic information -f  Force immediate flushing of output buffers (may degrade performance) -t  Run self-test and exit
+  -i  Perform case-insensitive matching for the characters 'A' to 'Z' -s  Single replacement; replace only the *first* occurrence instead of all -a  Process input using ANSI codepage (CP-1252) instead of UTF-8 -e  Enable interpretation of backslash escape sequences in all parameters -f  Force immediate flushing of file buffers (may degrade performance) -b  Binary mode; parameters '<needle>' and '<replacement>' are Hex strings -v  Enable verbose mode; prints additional diagnostic information -t  Run self-test and exit
   -h  Display this help text and exit